fyu/dilation/README.md

 ## Installation
 ### Caffe

 Install [Caffe](https://github.com/BVLC/caffe) and its Python interface.
-Make sure Caffe version is newer than commit [08c5df](https://github.com/BVLC/caffe/commit/08c5dfd53e6fd98148d6ce21e590407e38055984).
+Make sure that the Caffe version is newer than commit [08c5df](https://github.com/BVLC/caffe/commit/08c5dfd53e6fd98148d6ce21e590407e38055984).

 ### Python

-The companion Python script is used to demo the network definition and trained weights.
+The companion Python script is used to demonstrate the network definition and trained weights.

 The required Python packages are numba numpy opencv.
 Python release from Anaconda is recommended.

 In the case of using Anaconda
 ```